jido/decimalsense128/README.md

 Alternative Format
 ==================

-This is intended for easy conversion between decimalsense numbers and decimal representation on platforms without 128 bit number support.
+This format provides more precision than regular decimalsense numbers on platforms without 128 bit number support.
+It is essentially identical to Decimalsense with 64 bit worth of extra precision (except subnormal numbers).

 This alternative format is monotonic and the uniqueness of number representation is preserved.

 ~~~